Wizard254-ux/PLP_GIT-GITHUB-ASSIGNMENT-1/README.md

 ## 7. Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

-Pull requests (PRs) are GitHub's way of saying, "Hey team, I've made some changes.
-Can you check them out before we add them to the main project?"
-They're the bridge between individual work and the shared codebase.

-Think of pull requests like submitting an article to a newspaper editor you've written something, but before it gets published, it needs review, feedback, and possibly revisions.

 Pull requests facilitate code review and collaboration by:
 * Creating a dedicated space for discussing specific changes
 * Providing a visual interface to see exactly what code changed